There’s many reasons to visit the Netherlands. Charming cities, delightful countryside, windmills and fantastic cheese – it’s all fab.

 Car essentials for driving in the Netherlands

 Road trips are exciting and having a few essentials in your vehicle will make for a more comfortable trip.
 Here’s a few items to make sure you’re covered in the event of an emergency.

-Fuel in the Netherlands
+Fuel and diesel restrictions in the Netherlands

 As you’d expect, fuel is available across the entire country.
 It’s cheaper than the UK and diesel is still a lot cheaper than petrol so if you’re hiring a vehicle, make sure it has a diesel engine.

-Driving regulations in Holland
+Driving regulations in the Netherlands

-If driving your UK registered vehicle, your MOT and insurance must be in date when you’re driving in the Netherlands.
+If driving your UK registered vehicle, your MOT and insurance must be in date when driving in Holland.
 Make sure your insurance includes the green card to cover you for Europe.